Koochiching Aging Options Services

 Koochiching County Caregiver Consultant/Dementia Support Specialist

 The Koochiching Caregiver Consultant Program assists anyone who is helping an older county resident meet the challenges of daily life.
 Call us if you are in a care-giving role and wish to have some help in assessing your own needs, learning about options and making plans, coordinating services and finding needed support.
 This program is made possible in part with a federal Older Americans Act grant from the Arrowhead Area Agency on Aging, a division of the Arrowhead Regional Development Commission.
 The Dementia Support Specialist provides information to those concerned about cognitive issues, assists those living with a dementia such as Alzheimer's disease and provides support to those providing informal care.
-The Minnesota Board on Aging provides funds for this support service as well as the Memory Café.
+The Minnesota Board on Aging provides funds for this support service as well as for the Memory Café.

 Koochiching Good Visit Program